sabirin08/E-CycleGo/README.md

 **AI-powered e-waste recycling for Georgia State University**

-> Built for the Social Good Hackathon — Driving sustainable, positive impact for local communities.
+> Built for the Hacklanta Hackathon — Driving sustainable, positive impact for local communities.

 ---